 - Albumin – measures the main protein made by the liver; the level can be affected by liver and kidney function and by decreased production or increased loss.

 - Total protein (TP) – measures albumin and all other proteins in blood, including antibodies made to help fight off infections

-Depending on the healthcare provider and the laboratory, other tests that may be included in a liver panel are:
+Depending on your healthcare provider and the laboratory performing the testing, additional tests may be included in a liver panel.
+Examples include:

 - Lactate dehydrogenase (LD) – an enzyme released with cell damage; found in cells throughout the body